Park Avenue

 Residential development activity is lower than average in Park Avenue according to AreaSearch's national comparison of local real estate markets

-Park Avenue has averaged two development approvals per year over the past five years, totalling eleven.
-This low level of activity is typical of rural areas with modest housing needs and limited construction due to local demand and infrastructure capacity.
-Note that the small number of approvals can significantly impact annual growth statistics.
+Park Avenue has seen limited development activity over the past five years, with an average of two approvals per year totalling eleven.
+This low level of development is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

-Compared to the rest of Queensland and national averages, Park Avenue has much lower development activity.
-Recent building activity consists solely of detached dwellings, maintaining the area's rural character and emphasis on space.
-With approximately 1602 people per approval, Park Avenue indicates a mature, established area.
-By 2041, Park Avenue is projected to grow by 260 residents.
+Compared to the Rest of Queensland and national averages, Park Avenue has much lower development activity.
+Recent building activity has consisted entirely of detached dwellings, maintaining the rural nature of the area with a focus on space.
+With approximately 1602 people per approval, Park Avenue is considered a mature, established area.
+By 2041, it is projected that Park Avenue will grow by 260 residents.

 Frequently Asked Questions - Development